whereistom/spam-worthy/2021/37/text.md

 * \| Articles \| *

 [Car parking stacking system 1932](http://wendycitychicago.com/the-car-parking-machine-1932/) \- We had good ideas and somehow forgot about them\.
-In 10 years with autonomous driving car parking will disappear in favor of new costruction sites\.
-What will it be\?
-Parks\?
-Buildings\?
+In 10 years car parks will disappear\, what are we going to do with all this new estate space\?

 [15 september, Inspiration 4](https://inspiration4.com/) \- The first launch with just civilians to space on Dragon\!